debmhteach/CS3300HW06Rspec/README.md

 2. The test should fail because the project is not validating that a title is entered.
-Update your model project.rb to require a title is entered.
-Run the test again.
+Update your model project.rb to require a title is entered using alidates_presence_of.

 Re-run the RSpec tests and the required title should pass.